hasindu2008/sigtk/README.md

 |7  |int   |raw_median      |Median of raw signal values                                            |
 |8  |float |pa_median       |Mean of pico-amperes scaled signal                                     |

-## subtools under development

-Note that these are not much tested and the interface and output may change at anytime.

 ### prefix

-Under construction.
-Will change anytime.
+Under development.
 Only for direct RNA at the moment.
 Finds prefix segments in a raw signal such as adaptor and polyA.

 |Col|Type  |Name            |Description                                                            |